Termite Reticulation System Refill

-One other problem with a termite reticulation system is that no other termite company can give a warranty when refilling the system.
-No termite professional can give a warranty on a system they didn’t install.
+One other problem with a termite reticulation system.
+Is that no other termite company can give a warranty when refilling the system.
+No termite professional can give a full warranty on a system they didn’t install.

-If the company that initially installed the barrier system goes broke or closes down, a new termite barrier system will have to be installed for a warranty to commence with a new pest control company.
+When a company that initially installed the barrier system goes broke or closes down.
+A new termite barrier system will have to be installed for a FULL warranty to commence with a new pest control company.

 The time between inspections will depend greatly on whether a full termite barrier has been installed or not.

-Well by now you should be a bit better informed about termite reticulation systems and the pros and cons of them.
+Well by now you should be a bit better informed about termite reticulation systems.
+And also the pros and cons of them.

 Don’t be fooled into thinking your place is safe just because it’s now protected by a barrier system.

 To get an accurate quote on the installation of a termite barrier.
 You will first have to have a termite inspection carried out.